 Did you know that plastic takes 500 years to decompose?

-At the mention of the word plastic, the first thing that crosses the minds of intellectuals is the current ecosystem crisis that the world is facing.
-In the opinion of Michelle Mech of the 2017 print of the book “Ocean’s Champions: A Journey into Seas of Plastic” in 1974, the overall production of plastic bags and other materials across the whole world was resulting in 2 Kgs.
+At the mention of the word plastic, the first thing that crosses intellectuals’ minds is the current ecosystem crisis that the world is facing.
+In the opinion of Michelle Mech of the 2017 print of the book “Ocean’s Champions: A Journey into Seas of Plastic” in 1974, the overall production of plastic bags and other materials across the whole world resulted in 2 Kgs.

 However, in a recent 2017 evaluation, the total production and usage of plastic material came to 43 Kgs.

 Yes, it is that threatening.
-The objective of this study is to highlight and intensely elaborate five possible solutions against the plastic crisis that the world is currently facing.
+This study aims to highlight and intensely elaborate on five possible solutions against the plastic crisis that the world is currently facing.

 Possible Solutions to the Plastic Crisis

 The first achievable goal that the whole world as a whole can merge to combat global plastic issues in seas and other sources of water is reducing the level of dependency on plastic material and any of its related products.
 Plastic in the seas keeps getting worse by the passage of each second.